Best Food for Sloughi

 Sloughi Nutritional Profile

-Dietary planning for Sloughi starts with understanding this breed's Large (35-50 lbs) physique and noble character.
+Feeding a Sloughi well begins with respecting the breed's Large (35-50 lbs) frame and noble temperament, both of which shape what the diet needs to support.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Sloughi need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Sloughi's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Sloughi to maintain coat health and joint function.

 Life-Stage Feeding Guide for Sloughi